Mu2e/Tutorial/EAF/README.md

 ## Overview

 EAF is a web-based platform designed for Python analysis and ML tasks.
-It utilizes container-based infrastructure, distinguishing it from traditional virtual machines.
+It utilises container-based infrastructure, distinguishing it from traditional virtual machines.
 This approach allows underlying hardware resources to be swapped without breaking the container, providing greater elasticity.

 ![EAF Architecture](Images/EAF_scheme.png)